rekkles2/Fed_WSVAD/Fed_VAD/README.md

 **Examples for Starting Clients:** 👇

 * **Client 0:** Run `python Fed_VAD/client_pytorch.py --cid=0`

 * **Client 1:** Run `python Fed_VAD/client_pytorch.py --cid=1`

 * ...and continue this pattern for all additional clients you wish to include in the federated learning process.

 ---

 By following these steps, you should be able to successfully set up and run the Fed-WSVAD framework.
+Good luck with your experiments! 👍